island-is/island.is/libs/application/ui-fields/README.md

 # Application UI Fields

-This library includes reusable react components for fields in the application system.
+This library includes reusable React components for application system fields.

-## How to build a new Field
+## Building a New Field

-Each Field has to have its own unique `type` which needs to be part of the `FieldTypes` enum inside `application/core/src/types/Fields.ts`.
-Then build a new interface that extends `Question` or `BaseField`, add finally add that to the `Field` type in `application-core`.
+1. Define a unique `type` in `FieldTypes` enum in `application/core/src/types/Fields.ts`.
+2. Create an interface extending `Question` or `BaseField`.
+3. Add it to the `Field` type in `application-core`.

-## Running unit tests
+## Running Unit Tests

-Run `nx test application-ui-fields` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test application-ui-fields` to execute unit tests via [Jest](https://jestjs.io).

 ---

 ## FileUploadFormField

-The file upload form field provides a general way to upload files for your application.
+The file upload form field allows file uploads in your application.

-### To use the FileUploadFormField in an application
+### Use in Application

-1. Add it to the _schema_ using the following structure:
+1. **Add to Schema:**

 ```typescript
 const File = z.object({